-The holiday season can be one of the hardest times to face when you lost someone that meant everything to you.
-Christmas often a very emotional and tough time for you if you have recently lost someone.
+Often, when we grieve, Christmas is nothing but filled with heartache and sad memories.
+The Christmas season can be one of the most challenging times to face when you have lost someone that meant everything to you.

-Here are some thoughts and ideas on how to cope with grief during this Christmas season:
+Here are some of our thoughts and ideas on how to cope with grief during this Christmas season:

 - Be kind to yourself.
 You are allowed to grieve and feel all the emotions.
 It is also okay to feel grateful and joyful.

 - Create a new family tradition to remember your loved one

 - Write a letter to the one you lost and place it in a special keepsake box.

 - Talk about the love you lost, you will have tears, but it can also bring comfort.

 - Everyone grieves differently.
 No story is ever the same.
 Don’t listen to the ‘you should.’

 - If you feel like it, decorate your home with a handcrafted memorial ornament